Sweden launches probe into fate of Holocaust hero

 | STOCKHOLM

-STOCKHOLM Sweden has commissioned a new inquiry into the fate of Holocaust hero Raoul Wallenberg, who saved tens of thousands of Hungarian Jews from the Nazis during World War Two but disappeared after being arrested by advancing Soviet troops in 1945.
+STOCKHOLM Sweden has commissioned a new inquiry into the fate of Holocaust hero Raoul Wallenberg, who saved thousands of Hungarian jews from the Nazis during World War Two but disappeared after being arrested by advancing Soviet troops in 1945.

-The decision on the new probe into the disappearance of the Swedish diplomat came as Sweden this year commemorates the 100th anniversary of his birth.
+The decision on the new probe into the Swedish diplomat came as Sweden this year commemorates the 100th anniversary of his birth.

-Anna Charlotta Johansson, spokeswoman for Foreign Minister Carl Bildt, said the inquiry would be conducted by Hans Magnusson, a diplomat who led a joint Swedish-Russian group in the 1990s that tried to find out what happened to Wallenberg.
+Anna Charlotta Johansson, spokeswoman for Foreign Minister Carl Bildt, said the probe would be conducted by Hans Magnusson, a diplomat who led a joint Swedish-Russian group in 1991-2001 that tried to find out what happened to Wallenberg.

-The investigation "would look into whether there is any new information available, or that can be found, on what happened to Raoul Wallenberg".
+The probe "would look into whether there is any new information available, or that can be found, on what happened to Raoul Wallenberg".

-The diplomat saved Jews in Budapest mainly by boosting the issuance of Swedish protective passports and offering shelter in buildings he bought and proclaimed Swedish territory.

 Russia has said Wallenberg was found dead in his cell in Moscow in July 17 1947, but no evidence for that has been published.

-Independent researchers say there is evidence he was alive days later and that he may well have lived longer, but that Russia has persistently denied access to files that may shed light on the matter.
-They say Sweden has not put enough pressure on Russia.
+Independent researchers say there is proof he was alive days later and that he may well have lived longer, but that Russia has persistently denied access to files that may shed light, and that Sweden has not put enough pressure on Russia.

 Bildt said too little was done to save the hero while it might still have been possible.